Nancy Lu

-Nancy Nan Lu (陆楠 (陸楠, Lù Nán); born 1987) is a New Zealand politician and Member of Parliament in the House of Representatives for the National Party.
+Nancy Nan Lu (陸楠 (Lù Nán); born 1987) is a New Zealand politician and Member of Parliament in the House of Representatives for the National Party.

 Personal life

 Lu was born in China in 1987.
 She moved to New Zealand with her parents in 1997.
 She received her New Zealand education from Avondale Primary School, Pakuranga Intermediate, and Macleans College.
 She then attended Auckland University, from where she graduated with a Bachelor of Commerce in international business and accounting as a double major.
 Lu graduated with a Masters in Public Administration from Harvard Kennedy School of Government in May 2023.
 She is married with two daughters.

 Career

 After university, Lu worked as a chartered accountant for PwC, EY, Fonterra, among others, and was based in New Zealand, Hong Kong and China.
 She now lives in Auckland, New Zealand.
 She has been a board member for the Chinese New Settlers Services Trust, an organisation that supports new Chinese immigrants in New Zealand.
 Lu has been a board member on ContainerCo (NZ) Ltd in New Zealand.